Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 ### Week 7

-Aside from preparing for the 5-week presentation, this week have been very coding-oriented.
+A lot has been going on this week.
+Firstly, the 5-week presentation.

+While the presentation itself was fine, I did not expect Sébastien to say he felt dumb (albeit jokingly).
+I already decided not to show any of the deduction process to derive the formulas used in writing the application but I forgot that optical design itself is still an incredible niche and scientific thing.
+While I have been so used to the diagrams, others still will have difficulty understanding them.
+This should be addressed in future presentations.

+The second is the decision to restructure the application.

-The current implementation (up to this point) has been doing everything in a single class called `Lens`.
+The current implementation has been doing everything in a single class called `Lens`.
 However, for the sake of maintenance and design principles (both the _design_ design and software design), a single class will introduce too much coupling later, which will make development and maintenance difficult.
 So this week I am trying to split the jobs into different classes, the hierarchy is as follow:

 - **Imaging System**